Symmetric graph

 In other words, a graph is symmetric if its automorphism group acts transitively on ordered pairs of adjacent vertices (that is, upon edges considered as having a direction).
 Such a graph is sometimes also called 1-arc-transitive or flag-transitive.

 By definition (ignoring u_{1} and u_{2}), a symmetric graph without isolated vertices must also be vertex-transitive.
 Since the definition above maps one edge to another, a symmetric graph must also be edge-transitive.
 However, an edge-transitive graph need not be symmetric, since a—b might map to c—d, but not to d—c.
 Star graphs are a simple example of being edge-transitive without being vertex-transitive or symmetric.
 As a further example, semi-symmetric graphs are edge-transitive and regular, but not vertex-transitive.

 Every connected symmetric graph must thus be both vertex-transitive and edge-transitive, and the converse is true for graphs of odd degree.
 However, for even degree, there exist connected graphs which are vertex-transitive and edge-transitive, but not symmetric.
 Such graphs are called half-transitive.
 The smallest connected half-transitive graph is Holt's graph, with degree 4 and 27 vertices.
 Confusingly, some authors use the term "symmetric graph" to mean a graph which is vertex-transitive and edge-transitive, rather than an arc-transitive graph.
 Such a definition would include half-transitive graphs, which are excluded under the definition above.

 A distance-transitive graph is one where instead of considering pairs of adjacent vertices (i.e. vertices a distance of 1 apart), the definition covers two pairs of vertices, each the same distance apart.
 Such graphs are automatically symmetric, by definition.

 A t-arc is defined to be a sequence of t + 1 vertices, such that any two consecutive vertices in the sequence are adjacent, and with any repeated vertices being more than 2 steps apart.
 A t-transitive graph is a graph such that the automorphism group acts transitively on t-arcs, but not on (t + 1)-arcs.
 Since 1-arcs are simply edges, every symmetric graph of degree 3 or more must be t-transitive for some t, and the value of t can be used to further classify symmetric graphs.
 The cube is 2-transitive, for example.

+Note that conventionally the term "symmetric graph" is not complementary to the term "asymmetric graph," as the latter refers to a graph that has no nontrivial symmetries at all.